Sudan security forces crack down on protest over dismissed officers

 But dozens of protesters were killed during crackdowns on the demonstrations, and dozens more died last June when security forces cleared a sit-in at which protesters pushed for further reforms.

-Among those dismissed last week were some young army officers who had refused to participate in the crackdown on demonstrations in front of the defense ministry calling for the removal of Bashir.
+Mohamed Seddik, an iconic figure of the uprising, is among those dismissed last week and one of several young army officers who had refused to participate in the crackdown on demonstrations in front of the defense ministry calling for the removal of Bashir.

 “Whoever protected and sided with the people’s revolution deserves to be celebrated, promoted and given a leadership position,” the SPA said in its statement.

-Reporting by Khalid Abdelaziz; Writing by Amina Ismail; Editing by Hugh Lawson
+Reporting by Khalid Abdelaziz; Writing by Amina Ismail; Editing by Hugh Lawson and Daniel Wallis